Upcoming event: BDSS Panel: AI at the Crossroads - The Dual Nature of Innovation: Navigating the Technical, Ethical, and Societal Crossroads of AI

 Daniel Stahl (King’s College London): Predicting psychosis in high-risk patients: An overview of current work at the Institute of Psychiatry, Psychology & Neuroscience (IoPPN) seminar at Goldsmith, University of London

-Julia Handl (University of Manchester) Pareto optimization in applied data science – formalizing the exploration of optimal trade-offs meeting at University of Essex, Colchester
+Julia Handl (University of Manchester) Pareto optimization in applied data science – formalizing the exploration of optimal trade-offs meeting at Network Building, School of Computer Science and Electronic Engineering (CSEE), University of Essex, Colchester

 Sabrine Mallek (ICN Business School, Nancy Cedex) The power of AI recommendations: from consumer decisions to industrial safeguards